Tech Awareness Before Separation

 The possible remedies:

-Contracts: To terminate a shared app or software accounts check the terms or contact signed.
+Contracts: To terminate a shared app or software accounts check the terms or contract signed.
 Be aware of any required period of activity and the associated costs before termination takes effect.

 Shared devices: Family plans can be a good thing while the family is intact.
 The goal is to promptly safeguard and download your content to a new device using a different password.
 Permission isn’t necessary; just do it when you sense the relationship is changing.
 Or, better yet at the outset of the partnership or affiliation.
 The risk: